-Provided through a specialized docket of Fairfield County Juvenile Court, Excel is a court-supervised treatment program designed to improve outcomes for families who are experiencing a substance use disorder and involved with the child protection system.
-Participants include parents who are at least 18 years old.

-The goals of Excel (formerly known as Family Court) are:
+Provided through a specialized docket of Fairfield County Juvenile Court, Excel is a court-supervised treatment program designed to improve outcomes for families who are involved with Protective Services (PS) with their primary barrier to reunification being substance misuse.
+Participants include Fairfield County parents who are at least 18 who are working toward reunification.
+Goals of Excel (formerly known as Family Court) are:

-Excel is a strength-based program.
+Excel is a strength-based program enhanced with strategic incentives.
 Focus is on goal-setting and achievement, with participants earning incentives for their accomplishments.
 Incentives have included self-care items, cleaning supplies, housewares, gift cards, and family-focused games and movies.

 Referrals to Excel are made by PS.
 Upon acceptance into Excel, participants are expected to actively participate in treatment, refrain from using and/or possessing any mood-altering substance, submit to random drug screens, attend all required counseling sessions, appear for regularly scheduled status hearings, and comply with all rules of their treatment plan and program.
 Successful completion of Excel becomes part of the PS case plan for reunification.